top of page

 Associate Professor of Organizational Neuroscience & Behavioral Science

 A pioneering scholar in the field of Organizational Neuroscience, Sebastiano is the founding co-chair of the Interest Group in Organizational Neuroscience at the Academy of Management, and the Director of the Organizational Neuroscience Laboratory.
-Sebastiano is a tenured academic at the Surrey Business School and an honorary Associate Professor at the University of Warwick, where he formerly led the University's Global Research Priority in Behavioral Science.
+Sebastiano is a tenured academic at the Surrey Business School and an honorary Associate Professor at the University of Warwick, where he formerly led the University's Global Research Priority in Behavioural Science.

 His research maps the scholarly boundaries of Organizational Neuroscience and empirically investigates the interplay between affect and cognition in decision-making.
-Contextually grounded in healthcare, Sebastiano's work uses advanced methodologies to solve practical problems often of diagnostic and clinical relevance.
+Contextually grounded in healthcare, Sebastiano's work uses advanced methodologies to solve practical problems of diagnostic and clinical relevance.

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE (COPD) PHENOTYPES AND MACHINE LEARNING